gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 ![8](https://user-images.githubusercontent.com/6285945/107850405-0feefd80-6e28-11eb-8fe3-99e02505911e.png)

 ## Model Deployment
-The best model I got from Hyperdrive experiment has accuracy: 78.3%, whereas the best model from Auto ML experiment has accuracy: 86.9%.
-So, I deployed the model from Auto ML experiment.
+The best model from Hyperdrive experiment has accuracy: 78.3%, whereas the best model from Auto ML experiment has accuracy: 86.9%.
+So, I have deployed model from Auto ML experiment.
 The below screen shows the model has been deployed and in Healthy status:

 ![2](https://user-images.githubusercontent.com/6285945/107850301-6a3b8e80-6e27-11eb-9089-2921431ec4cb.png)